 A few years ago, while displaying my photographs at a prestigious art festival in La Jolla, California, a woman oozed compliments for several minutes about my photographs and then asked, “Did you take these with an iPhone?”
 Ummm, no. Sigh.
 Such is the state of photography today.

-If you’re willing to do what it takes to make great photographs, join one of our exceptional Costa Rica photography tours today, and we will help you do so.
+If you’re willing to do what it takes to create great photographs, join one of my exceptional photography tours today, and I will help you do so.

 Scott Setterberg